dmalcaba/just-linq-it/README.md

 # just-linq-it

-A project based on C# 101 LINQ Samples, reworked using .NET Standard/.NET Core
+A project based on C# 101 LINQ Samples, reworked using .NET Standard/.NET 6.0